niranc/openports/README.md

 # OpenPorts

+If you're _tired_ of not knowing which ports are open on your machine, local or external; or if you share a remote machine with others and don't know what's _running on it_, this script is for you.

 OpenPorts is a Bash script for analyzing and displaying open ports on Linux systems.
-It uses `ss`, `netstat`, and Docker (if available) to gather comprehensive information about network connections and exposed ports.
+It uses `ss`, `netstat`, and `docker` (if available) to gather comprehensive information about network connections and exposed ports.

 ⚠️ **SECURITY WARNING** ⚠️
 This script requires root privileges to function properly.